jackyho522/katacoda-scenarios/new-scenario-template/step3.md

 - roles
    - Role of user (customer, administrator etc)
    - You can add custom roles by using extra plugins.
+- wp_user_level
+   - Level of user, the higher the level, the more permission they have.
+   - The admin user will be level 10.
+It will see every user in a WordPress blog.
+The admin user can add, edit, delete, promote, and demote any user.
+   - You can ONLY edit levels in dashboard by using extra plugins.
 - nickname
    - Nickname of user.
 - description